Crown Investments Corporation

-Crown Investments Corporation (commonly known as CIC) is the holding company used by the Government of Saskatchewan to manage its financial and commercial Crown Corporations as well as its minority holdings in private-sector ventures.
+The Crown Investments Corporation (CIC) is a Crown corporation owned by the Government of Saskatchewan.
+It functions as a holding company to manage the province's commercial Crown corporations, as well as the provincial government's minority holdings in private sector ventures.

 History

 CIC started out as the Government Finance Office (GFO) in 1947.
 Its job was to manage, direct investment, and return dividends of various commercial Crown corporations to the Government.
 The profits from the Crown corporations were reinvested or given back to the government.
 The GFO was also used to invest government money in various Crowns.

 In 1978, the name was changed to Crown Investment Corporation.